-We explore the scenario in Tanzania about a decade into independence.
-The Tanzania Government economic planning blue print was the Five-year plans.
-The first Five Year Development Plan sought to achieve rural transformation through village settlement schemes under the Transformation Approach recommended by the World Bank Mission in 1960.
+We explore the scenario in Tanzania about a decade into independence as reported by Professor G. M. Fimbo.
+The Tanzania Government economic planning blue print at the time was the Five-year plans.
+The first Five Year Development Plan sought to achieve rural transformation through village settlement schemes under the so called Transformation Approach recommended by the World Bank Mission in 1960.
 The view of the government was that there were two cardinal problems of peasant production, namely, land tenure and agricultural underdevelopment.
-It felt that the solution to these problems lay in the transformation approach whose stated goal was "the introduction of technical,"

-social and legal systems which allow the exercise of modern agricultural techniques based on relatively high productivity and which consequently justify considerable investment in capital".
+It felt that the solution to these problems lay in the transformation approach whose stated goal according to Fimbo was "the introduction of technical, social and legal systems which allow the exercise of modern agricultural techniques based on relatively high productivity and which consequently justify considerable investment in capital."
 The focus of this approach was towards regrouping or resettling of peasants in new lands through capital-intensive new settlements, which were supervised by government officials.
-This is easily stated than done.

 Village settlements were governed by the Villages and Ujamaa Villages (Registration, Designation and Administration) Act No.21 of 1975.
-Fimbo (2004) analyses the situation further that the Act, did not contain any provisions on land tenure.
-The obvious question would that how would anyone moving into a village acquire land and how would the same dispose of land wherever s/he is coming from?
-The practice was the following: The village council of the ujamaa village government was obliged to "take such measures as may be necessary to acquire rights of occupancy in respect of land within the limits of the village and no other person shall have any right, title or interest in or over any land within such limits".
-Such provisions were included in Directives made under Act No. 21 of 1975 and published in the Government Gazette on 22nd August 1975 as G.N.
-No. 168. and as stands it intended that anyone living in a village would not receive title to land.
+Fimbo (2004) analyses the situation further that the said Act, did not contain any provisions on land tenure.
+The obvious question would be that how would anyone moving into a village acquire land and how would the same dispose of land wherever s/he is coming from?
+In practice, the village council of the ujamaa village government was obliged to "take such measures as may be necessary to acquire rights of occupancy in respect of land within the limits of the village and no other person should have any right, title or interest in or over any land within such limits".
+Such provisions were included in 'Directives' made under Act No. 21 of 1975 and published in the Government Gazette as G.N.
+No. 168.
+It was intended that anyone living in a village would not receive title to land.
 In other words, customary tenure would cease to exist.
+The whole essence of land rights in village lands and corresponding benefits would be meaningless, thus opening up to chaos and poor custody of land.

-4.3.
-Resurgence of Customary Tenure in Tanzania:
+Resurgence of Customary Tenure in Rural Tanzania:

 The Regulation of Land Tenure (Established Villages) Act, No. 22 of 1992 was instrumental in the relocation of peasants during Operation Vijiji without compensation and hence a cause of land tenure confusion and numerous disputes in Tanzania.
-The clauses were held to be unconstitutional and struck out of the statute book by the Court of Appeal of Tanzania at the instance of two peasants in Attorney-General Vs. Lohay Akonaay and Joseph Lohay.
+The clauses were held to be unconstitutional and struck out of the statute book by the Court of Appeal of Tanzania at the instance of two peasants in Attorney-General Vs. Akonaay and Lohay.

-The Shivji Commission recommended two forms of tenure, that is to say, the right of occupancy and "customary rights" (Shivji, 1997).
+The 1992 Shivji Commission recommended two forms of tenure, that is to say, the right of occupancy and "customary rights."
 On the relationship between the two it stated that (Fimbo, 2004); "The land tenure system is based on multiple land regimes all existing side by side and none of which should be considered superior to the other and interests under each of them shall enjoy equal security of tenure under the law."
 This recommendation has found way into the Village Land Act No.5 of 1999, which divides village land into communal land and land which may be occupied or used by an individual or family or group of persons under customary law.
 The latter can be issued with a certificate of customary rights of occupancy (CCRO) in the name of the landholder.